 The Xochipala Property, located in Guerrero State, Mexico, is comprised of the contiguous Celia Gene and Celia Generosa concessions.
-Minera Xochipala, S.A. de C.V. ("Minera Xochipala"), then a wholly owned subsidiary of the Company, acquired the Xochipala Property in 2007.
-In June, 2014, following six years of legal issues associated with acquiring registration of its acquisition of the Xochipala Property, the Company directed Minera Xochipala to transfer the Xochipala Property and the Salvador Property to Xochipala Gold.
-In 2015, the Mexican Public Registry of Mining rejected the application to register the transfer of the Xochipala Property to Xochipala Gold for the same reasons it initially rejected the application to register the concessions to Minera Xochipala in 2009.
-The Company, confidant that these reasons for rejection continue to be as wrong at law as they were in 2009, filed an appeal of this initial decision and is expecting a ruling shortly.
+Minera Xochipala acquired the Xochipala Property in 2007.
+In February, 2014, following six years of legal issues associated with acquiring uncontested registration of its acquisition of the Xochipala Property, the Company obtained a judgement from the Federal Tribunal of Mexico upholding the 2012 registration of the Xochipala Property in the name of Minera Xochipala and terminating a competing claim to the Company's title.